California Monarch Butterfly Conservation Planner, NRCS Partner Biologist

 - Frequently traverse across agricultural roads and fields, unpaved roads and walkways, and unimproved trails for periods of 1-8 hours, carrying 10 pounds of material or equipment.

-STATUS: Full-Time, hourly, non-exempt position, scheduled to work ~ 40 hours/week.
+STATUS: Full-Time scheduled to work ~ 40 hours/week.
+Position may be hourly non-exempt or exempt depending on compensation level.
 Schedule can be made flexible and opportunity for partial remote work location can be made, consistent with work requirements, depending on employee preferences.

 BENEFITS: This position includes a generous benefits package: eleven paid holidays including two floating holidays that may be used for a personal or religious holiday observed by the employee or other occasion per policy, paid time off, paid health, dental, and disability insurance, option to participate in a pre-tax flexible spending account for medical and dependent care expenses, participation in a 401k retirement program upon eligibility and a flexible work environment.